 People are pretty laid back, but not as relaxed as other parts of Southern Europe.
 People have a strong work ethic.
 At the same time, they do not care about social status as much as many Americans do.
 So, you can expect a lot of eye rolls with any type of humble brag about your lists of accomplishments.
 Did I mention the Irish also have a hilarious sense of sarcastic humor?

 I can attest to the fact that the Irish are some of the friendliest people you will ever meet.
 At the same time, some people can be a bit reserved.
-Especially living in Cork, I found that it took some time to get an “in” with people, but once I did, they really did everything to help me feel at home.
+Especially living in Cork, it took some time to get an “in” with people.
+But once I did, I felt at home with the locals.

 Also, the same goes for customer service.
 Depending on where in Ireland you are, it can be somewhat of a cultural faux pas to complain.
 Don’t be surprised if the waitress seems slightly offended when you want to send your burger back because it is under-cooked.
 I’d recommend just being extra nice if you have any sort of issue, and leaving the “well in America this would never happen!” attitude at home.